Table of Contents

 X pond fish

-The types of fish that exist today are closer to the types of fish that were eaten in the past, more than the types of meat that exist today at our disposal, therefore sea fish or fish caught in the wild and not in ponds are the most recommended.
+The fish that exist today are closer to the types of fish that were eaten in the past, more than the types of meat that exist today at our disposal, therefore sea fish or fish caught in the wild and not in ponds, are the most recommended.

 It is recommended to consume sea fish, preferably those with high fat percentages, and avoid pond fish.
 Pond fish are usually fed grains, soy and other substances that are not natural to fish, making them less nutritious.
 Studies have shown that wild-caught fish is the best choice, as it contains many beneficial substances, including high levels of omega-3 fatty acids and iodine.